Book Kristin Smedley for Your Next Event!

 Find out how Kristin went from crying on the couch over her two son’s diagnosis of blindness, to raising them to thrive!
 Download the Introduction chapter of Kristin’s Best Selling Book Thriving Blind: Stories of Real People Succeeding Without Sight.
 Click the button below!

-Cover of What I Can Be IS Up To Me children's book
+the book teachers adore with pictures from What I Can Be Is Up To Me

 Get Kristin's NEW inclusive, accessible children's book, "What I Can Be Is Up To Me" is here!
 Pre-Order the book OR donate one to a teacher/family!